thebharat07/thebharat07/README.md

 - 👋 Hi, I’m @thebharat07
 - 👀 I’m interested in exploring new things
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning JAVA
-- 💞️ I’m looking to collaborate on AI
+- 💞️ I’m looking to collaborate on android and web development.

 <!---